 The Bhudda said “I too use constructs but I am not fooled by them.”

-But these visuals and labels I have stored in my mind are helpful to some degree, for navigating, for communicating with others.
-But they can also be a trap.
+All the visuals and labels I have stored in my mind are of course very helpful for navigating and communicating.
+At the same time they can be a trap if they’re the only thing informing my understanding.
 My labelling creates a constructed barrier between myself and this other.
 It gives me something to hold onto, but I am only ever really holding the box I have created to try and understand this otherness.
 My intellectual mind can never really touch the living, moving, evolving, unique flow of energy within.

 Once a family friend recounted to me their earliest memory.
 He was a very small child inside their home, hearing the siren of a fire engine go past their house.
 Except this was the first time he’d ever heard a siren before and had no other sound or story to relate it to.
 The way he described this siren, sounded to me more like an immersive art installation of intense waves of sound and vibration, than the sound I know as fire engine siren.